marceelrf/SeqFromMarkers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SeqFromMarkers is to …
+The goal of `SeqFromMarkers` is create functions to analyze Forensic markers.